HodaZamani/HodaZamani.github.io/_projects/1_project.md

     Executive Director: Big Data Research Center and Najafabad Diabetes Clinic Submitted Grant Proposal to the Big Data Research Center Foundation

-<p align="justify">The World Health Organization reported that the number of people with diabetes increased from 108 million in 1980 to 422 million in 2014.
-Iran ranks 14th in the world for type 2 diabetes prevalence among adults aged 20-79 and faces various complications, such as cardiovascular disease, kidney disease, eye disease, nerve damage, and foot problems.
-Additionally, type 2 diabetes can increase the risk of pancreatic cancer.
-To address this issue, we developed a model to provide a low-cost and early diagnosis of type 2 diabetes.
-We aim to prevent or delay the onset of diabetes-related complications and improve the quality of life of millions of Iranians.
-This project is planned  in four phases.</p>
+<p align="justify"><b>The importance of this project:</b>This project aims to address a major global health challenge: diabetes.
+This chronic disease affects more than 400 million people worldwide, and its prevalence is increasing rapidly.
+Iran has one of the highest rates of type 2 diabetes among adults aged 20-79, ranking 14th in the world.
+Type 2 diabetes causes various health complications in Iran, such as cardiovascular disease, kidney disease, eye disease, nerve damage, foot problems, and even pancreatic cancer.
+These complications impair the quality of life and increase the risk of mortality for millions of people in Iran.

+<p align="justify"><b>Objective:</b>The objective of this project is to develop a low-cost and early diagnosis model for type 2 diabetes, which affects millions of Iranians and causes various health complications.
+By achieving this objective, we aim to enhance the quality of life of the affected population and prevent or reduce the severity of diabetes-related complications.
+We plan to disseminate the findings of this project and model to some countries with a high prevalence of type 2 diabetes and its complications, as they could benefit from our low-cost and early diagnosis approach.
+<b>This project will be carried out in four phases.</b>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/P01.jpg" title="Example image" class="img-fluid rounded z-depth-1" zoomable=true %}